KrishnaB22/Azure-ML-Project-1/README.md

 By using this policy we could improve the computational efficiency.<br>
 The best model obtained is saved.<br>
 <br>
-The acccuracy obtained in hperdrive model is 91.1%.
+The acccuracy obtained in hyperdrive model is 91.1%.